Translate

 If you are new to using an FTP program in order to upload files to your server I would suggest that you use the free program FileZilla.
 While it’s true that some hosting programs have created a simplified version of FTP that is very easy to use directly from your hosting account (I believe) most do not provide this service and you must use external FTP programs to move large files.

 You might be asking yourself “why would you need an FTP program in the first place?”
 Well, if you are a blogger you might want to find new themes or plugins to use on your blog.
 Most themes and plugins have a number of files packaged together in a folder.
-While it’s true that you could upload the zipped file into your Wordpress -> Content -> themes or Plugin folder on your server using the c-panel File manage it is often much faster and easier to use an external FTP program.
+While it’s true that you could upload the zipped file into your WordPress -> Content -> themes or Plugin folder on your server using the c-panel File manage it is often much faster and easier to use an external FTP program.

 As I said I would recommend download the easy to use FileZilla as your FTP progam.